department-of-veterans-affairs/vets-website/_disability/learn-pre-discharge.md

 ### What are pre-discharge programs?

-#### Pre-Discharge programs allow active duty service-members to file claims for disability compensation prior to separation, retirement, release from active duty, or demobilization.
+#### PreDischarge programs allow active duty service-members to file claims for disability compensation prior to separation, retirement, release from active duty, or demobilization.

 Programs are different by the number of days servicemembers have left before separation.